-- (1) Subject to the requirements of the Act, if a provision of this Part is expressed to be capable of being varied at the discretion of the council pursuant to this regulation, then a council may, by a resolution supported by at least two-thirds of the members of the council entitled to vote on the resolution, determine that a code of practice prepared or adopted by the council that establishes its own procedures for the relevant matter or matters will apply in substitution for the relevant provision (and such a determination will have effect according to its terms). - (2) A council should, at least once in every financial year, review the operation of a code of practice under this regulation. - (3) A council may at any time, by resolution supported by at least two-thirds of the members of the council entitled to vote on the resolution, alter a code of practice, or substitute or revoke a code of practice. - (4) A council must, in considering the exercise of a power under this regulation, take into account the Guiding Principles. - (7) Regulation 12(4) does not apply to a motion under subregulation (3). - (8) This regulation does not limit or derogate from the operation of regulation $20^1$ .
+- Subject to the requirements of the Act, if a provision of this Part is expressed to be capable of being varied (1)at the discretion of the council pursuant to this regulation, then a council may, by a resolution supported by at least two-thirds of the members of the council entitled to vote on the resolution, determine that a code of practice prepared or adopted by the council that establishes its own procedures for the relevant matter or matters will apply in substitution for the relevant provision (and such a determination will have effect according to its terms). - (2) A council should, at least once in every financial year, review the operation of a code of practice under this regulation. - A council may at any time, by resolution supported by at least two-thirds of the members of the council (3) entitled to vote on the resolution, alter a code of practice, or substitute or revoke a code of practice. - (4) A council must, in considering the exercise of a power under this regulation, take into account the Guiding Principles. - A person is entitled to inspect (without charge) the code of practice of a council under this regulation at the (5) principal office of the council during ordinary office hours. - (6) A person is entitled, on payment of a fee fixed by the council, to a copy of the code of practice. - (7)Regulation 12(4) does not apply to a motion under subregulation (3). - This regulation does not limit or derogate from the operation of regulation 20^7 .
+(8)